Aerial imagery contains valuable information

 Aerial imagery is well suited for surveying a building or an area quickly.
 But, what do you do if you want to inspect thousands of buildings or a whole country?
 Doing it manually isn't an option!

-Readaar mines data from aerial photographs, satellite images and LiDAR data.
+Readaar mines data from aerial photographs and LiDAR data.
 We use object recognition, machine learning, change detection and dense image matching to translate imagery or point clouds into actionable knowledge and CAD-files.